 - dynamic entity

 A predicate whose clauses can be dynamically added or retracted at runtime.

 - early binding

-- Generic name for Logtalk compilation units: objects, categories, and protocols.
+Generic name for Logtalk compilation units: objects, categories, and protocols.
 Entities share a single namespace (i.e. entity identifiers must be unique) and can be static (the default) or dynamic.
 Static entities are defined in source files.
-Dynamic entities can be created and abolished at runtime using the language built-in predicates.
+Dynamic entities can also be defined in source files but are usually created and abolished at runtime using the language built-in predicates.

 - entity directive

-- A directive that affects how Logtalk entities (objects, categories, or protocols) are used or compiled.
+A directive that affects how Logtalk entities are used or compiled.

 (Event, Object, Message, Sender).
 Logtalk distinguish between the sending of a message —

 beforeevent — and the return of control to the sender —

 - expansion workflow